 - Preventer inhalers: These are typically used daily to prevent asthma attacks.
-Depending on the type and brand, they typically cost between $80 and $450.
+Depending on the type and brand, they typically cost up to $450.

-- Rescue inhalers: These are used to provide quick relief from asthma symptoms and usually cost between $50 and $100.
+- Rescue inhalers: These are used to provide quick relief from asthma symptoms cost up to $100.

-- Long-acting bronchodilator inhalers: These are taken once or twice a day to prevent and control asthma symptoms, with costs ranging from $300 to over $550.
+- Long-acting bronchodilator inhalers: These are taken once or twice a day to prevent and control asthma symptoms, with costs up to$550.

 - Reliever inhalers: These are used to ease the symptoms of an asthma attack.
 They typically cost between $50 and $80.

 - Combination inhalers: These are combination preventer/reliever inhalers that contain two different medications.
-Depending on the type and brand, they typically cost between $85 and $250.
+Depending on the type and brand, they typically cost up to $250.